You may have more questions about Medicare Part D prescription drug plans. You'll find the answers to many common questions below:

 Yes, you can change your Part D plan.
 The opportunities to switch are:

 Annual enrollment: Each year, you will be able to choose a different Medicare Part D prescription drug plan or Medicare Advantage plan during an annual enrollment period.
-Starting in 2011, the enrollment period is October 15 through December 7.
+The enrollment period is October 15 through December 7.
 Coverage under the new plan will begin the following January 1.

 Other exceptions: There are other limited exceptions that may give you the right to switch plans during a year.
 For example, if you move out of the service area of your current plan, you will have an opportunity to choose another plan that serves your new area.